Introduction to Unix Operators

 2) Relational Operators

-These are used to compare and find out the relation between 2 operands.
+These operators compare and determine the relationship between two operands.
 Following are some of the relational operators:

 - Equality (== or -eq): This returns true if both the operands are equal and false if not equal.